DeadEnigma13/CI_PP3_Hangman/README.md

 6. I want users to have a good experience whilst playing the game
 7. I want users to have easy options when selecting through the main menu
-8. I want users to know when they have accidently selected the wrong option/input.
+8. I want users to know when they have accidently selected the wrong option/input
-9. I want users to know what the correct inputs are when playing the game.
+9. I want users to know what the correct inputs are when playing the game
 10. I want users to quit the game when they want

 [Back to Table of Contents](#table-of-contents)